CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning

 \section{Towards a Better Fairness Metric}

-In \cite{lyu2020collaborative,xu2020reputation}, collaborative fairness (CF) is defined as follows:
+In \citep{lyu2020collaborative,xu2020reputation}, collaborative fairness (CF) is defined as follows:

-\begin{definition} In a federated system, a high-contribution participant should be rewarded with a better performing local model than a low-contribution participant.
-Mathematically, fairness can be quantified by the correlation coefficient between the contributions of participants and their respective final model accuracies. \cite{lyu2020collaborative} \end{definition}
+\begin{definition}[Collaborative Fairness] In a federated system, a high-contribution participant should be rewarded with a better performing local model than a low-contribution participant.
+Mathematically, fairness can be quantified by the correlation coefficient between the contributions of the participants and their respective final model accuracies. \end{definition}

 In the above CF Definition \ref{definition: cf}, the contribution of a participant is typically evaluated based on its standalone local accuracy ($\mathcal{B}_n$).
 Thus, the CF metric attempts to ensure that participants with higher standalone accuracy receive a model with higher final accuracy ($\mathcal{A}_n$) compared to that received by other participants.
 However, the problem with this approach can be illustrated using a simple example.
 Consider two participants $\mathcal{P}_1$ and $\mathcal{P}_2$ with standalone accuracy of $60\%$ and $80\%$, respectively.
 Suppose that after collaboration, $\mathcal{P}_1$ ($\mathcal{P}_2$) receives a model with an accuracy of $70\%$ ($70.1\%$).
 In this scenario, the system is considered perfectly fair (with a fairness measure of $1$) according to the above CF definition, because $\mathcal{P}_2$ receives a model with higher accuracy compared to $\mathcal{P}_1$.
 However, it is obvious that only $\mathcal{P}_1$ benefits from this collaboration and achieves a CG of $\mathcal{G}_1 = 10\%$, whereas $\mathcal{P}_2$ gains nothing.
 Strictly speaking, $\mathcal{P}_1$ has a negative CG of $\mathcal{G}_2 = -9.9\%$, but it can always dump the collaboratively trained model and use its own standalone model to achieve zero CG.
-This scenario cannot be considered as fair, because the participant with the lower contribution benefits significantly without helping the participant with higher contribution.
+This scenario cannot be considered fair, because the participant with the lower contribution benefits significantly without helping the participant with a higher contribution.